ccanonizado/sign-language-translator/README.md

-# Sign Language Translation using CNN
+# Sign Language Translator using CNN

 SP output for CMSC 190 (ICS-UPLB) by *Carlos Miguel Europeo Canonizado*